lastunicorn/Shop/doc/clean-architecture.md

 Computers and software are a recent thing in our human world.
 They were invented in the last 100 years.
 They must be completely different from what already existed in our human world for hundreds or even thousands of years, isn't it?

 They are a new invention that has nothing to do with how our human world was structured until now.
-Or is it?
+Or has it?

 Let's have a look.